Conservation Laws and the Non-Classicality of Gravity: Appendix

-where $\varrho$ is the quantum state.
-In classical theory, if the physical system is in a mixture of several states of different pure $\text{State}_i$ with probability $p_i$, this mixed classical state is denoted as $\wp_{\mathcal{C}}=\sum_{i}p_i\text{State}_i$.
-Using the language defined above, the expectation value of a classical system can be described as
+where $\varrho$ denotes the quantum density matrix.
+For a classical system, if it is in a mixture of several distinct pure states $\text{State}_i$ with probability $p_i$, the mixed classical state is denoted as $\wp_{\mathcal{C}} = \sum_{i}p_i\text{State}_i$.
+Using the generalized language defined above, the expectation value of a classical system is linearly described as:

-As can be seen, even if we do not know what the mechanism of the classical sector is, one can still use this abstraction to represent the expectation value of an observable $O$.
-Note that the classical state $\wp_{\mathcal{C}}$ contain information about an infinite number of dynamical variables.
-Above we are only concerned with one observable.

-Now let's define the evolution of observables in general.
-From the initial moment ($t_0$) to the next moment ($t_1$), the evolution of the expectation value of is described as

-Obviously, it indicates $\langle O \rangle_{t_0} \rightarrow \langle O \rangle_{t_1} $.
-In the above description, we define the state as varying with time.
-In fact one can also define the case where the observable varies with time and the state is fixed.
+Crucially, if $\text{State}_i$ represents a state with a definitive scalar value $O_i$ for the given observable, this mapping exactly recovers the standard statistical expectation $\sum_{i}p_i O_i$.
+Thus, even without assuming a specific underlying mechanism for the classical sector, one can universally use this abstraction to represent the expectation value.

-Let us now analyse how hybrid systems are described in this framework.
-A hybrid classical-quantum system is describe as $\mathcal{C}\oplus\mathcal{Q}$, where $\mathcal{C}$ and $\mathcal{Q}$ represent classical and quantum sectors respectively.
-The expectation value of an (additive) observable is given
+Let us now analyze how hybrid systems are described within this framework.
+A hybrid classical-quantum state is algebraically represented via the direct sum $\mathcal{C}\oplus\mathcal{Q}$.
+For an additive global observable, we intuitively denote it as $O = O_\mathcal{C} \oplus O_\mathcal{Q}$.
+The expectation value of this additive observable evaluated on the hybrid state is strictly given by:

-where $O_\mathcal{C}$ and $O_\mathcal{Q}$ are the observable of classical and quantum systems respectively.
-Since it is impossible for the quantum and classical sectors of a hybrid system to be quantum mechanically correlated (without any quantum correlation), the most general correlation that can exist for a hybrid system is the classical correlation.
-Therefore, one has
+Because the quantum and classical sectors of a direct-sum hybrid system are mathematically prohibited from generating quantum correlations (entanglement), the most general correlation permissible is purely classical.
+Therefore, the global expectation value linearly decomposes into local contributions:

 where